-For our first two nights, we stayed at a very basic guest house which was close enough to the main party beach that we could walk home safely but far enough that we weren’t in the middle of all the noise.
+For our first two nights, we stayed at a very basic guest house called Kitty Guesthouse which was close enough to the main party beach that we could walk home safely but far enough that we weren’t in the middle of all the noise.

 We were having such a good time that we decided to stay an extra night and tried a new hostel.
 We stayed at the Blanco’s City Hostel, which although is so named, is literally a 2 minute walk from the beach.
 We were in a very small room with 6 beds but honestly we weren’t fussed at all because we were out most of the night anyway!

 The hostels on Phi Phi are a bit of a hit and miss and are very basic but that’s all part of traveling on a budget.
 There are a few relatively cheap 3-4 star hotels around if you have a bit more money to spend like the Phi Phi Anita Resort.